 Glenshee Uphill from way down the glen by the Dundee Uni ski club ‘tow’ to The Cairnwell

-The Glencoe Chairlift Challenge, (we also added a super low key ‘relay’ (sorry I cannot remember the format for that …It might have been a team of 2,3,or 4…up and down a ‘same short-ish leg’…the athletes were asked if they wanted to do all 3 (same day!) and a fair few did!!!
+The Glencoe Chairlift Challenge, (by Alistair Lawson with some help from Denis Bell, we also added a super low key ‘relay’ (sorry I cannot remember the format for that …It might have been a team of 2,3,or 4…up and down a ‘same short-ish leg’…the athletes were asked if they wanted to do all 3 (same day!) and a fair few did!!!

 An ‘Aberfoyle’ Braeval Uphill Evening race (set up by Dermot McGonigle)

 Glas Tulachean set up by Martin Hyman, then run by Dave Hanlon (Dundee Hawkhill Harrierss).
 I believe form Angela it’s in it’s 21st or 25th year!!

 I also organised an uphill in Glencoe and got great support from the ‘manager’ using the base lodge / services area as a base, and running up the old access track by a secondary wee summit, right up to the summit of Meall a Bhuirdidh.
 I think this race might have been resurrected.

 Can’t remember if there were ‘others’ but this parcel of races at least offered ‘experience of going up as fast as possible without holding anything back for a decent.
 Please note that the only assist down was of course from the Snowgoose gondola station on Aonach Mor…the rest meant all had to get back down safely anyway..so our absolute ‘up and down‘ was not fully compromised’! [even at Aonach Mor, most ran back off the hill!]